UPTAC-KomSai-v2/CMSC127-MP-Team7/README.md

 : Deletes a specified user given their id, before the delete is implemented, it would display the information of the user.

 **Import/Export**
-: Brings you to a menu where you would select a file type between JSON or CSV
+: Brings you to a menu where you would select a file type between JSON or CSV to import or export to a specific table in the database.

 **Log Out**
 : Brings you back to the main menu, logging you out of the admin options